westbot657/DungeonEngine/Dungeons/world/world.md

 - Fostrite - Ice breath
 - Droitium - Fire breath
 - Vetrum - Lightning breath
-- Keflian - not really a breath weapon, but the dragon can attract or repulse metals at will
+- Keflian - not really a breath weapon, but the dragon can attract or repulse metals at will within a specific range

 # Locations